Thurgo/100-days-of-code/log.md

 }
 ```
 This is how you center a damn image, you also need to apply img-responsive and center-block.
 This was the most annoying thing that I've ever done in my life.

+### Day 22: March 15, 2018
+**Time Spent: 3 hours**

+**Today's Progress**:
+Finished up the museum app.
+Added edit, update and delete routes.
+Had a funky bug with my update route that wouldn't update the description of certain posts.
+No idea how to fix it, or what the bug is, sometimes it works, sometimes it doesnt, the tide comes in, the tide goes out, you can't explain that.